last-genius/UCU_Rust_Course/README.md

 * [Armin Ronacher's blog](https://lucumr.pocoo.org/about/) - This guy created Flask and Jinja.
 And now he writes about Rust.
 What more do you need.
 * [Stephen Marz OS blog](https://osblog.stephenmarz.com/) - RISC-V OS Blog.
 * [Carlos Galdino's blog](https://blog.carlosgaldino.com/) - This blog has an interesting practical Rust file system implementation
+* [Shesh's blog](http://www.sheshbabu.com/) - A nice blog going over some of the basic Rust things and teaching Rust for JavaScript devs
 * [A Gentle Introduction to Rust](https://stevedonovan.github.io/rust-gentle-intro/) - One of the many relatively short intro guides to Rust.
 This is one of the better ones.
 * [Rust101](https://www.ralfj.de/projects/rust-101/) - One of the many tutorials I think has something going for it.
 * [A creative coding framework](https://nannou.cc/) - Just something I hacked with for a while and it's super nice.